ary-dz/437FinalProj/README.md

 ## Running Instructions
 - run ```pip install -r requirements.txt```
+- install ffmpeg, best way is to use homebrew on mac or [here](https://www.ffmpeg.org/download.html) for windows
 - run ```python3.11 final-demo.py```
 - output video showing classifications will be in main folder called "out.mp4"